texas

 So you think you've found a meteorite...

 Over the years we've gotten a fair number of calls and emails about rocks that people think might be meteorites.
-We don't have a meteorite specialist in the astronomy department, so here are the steps that we recommend you take to get your rock identified.
+We don't have a meteorite specialist in the astronomy department and many organizations who used to provide identifications services no longer do.
+Here are a few places to learn more about meteorites:

 If you are in Texas: